buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 Monotone
  * :bb:chsrc:`PBChangeSource` (listening for connections from
-   :file:`monotone-buildbot.lua`, which is available with monotone)
+   :file:`monotone-buildbot.lua`, which is available with Monotone)

 All VC systems can be driven by a :bb:chsrc:`PBChangeSource` and the ``buildbot sendchange`` tool run from some form of commit script.
 If you write an email